heimrichhannot/contao-pwa-bundle/README.md

 * Create and register manifest file for each page root
 * Create and register service worker for each page root
+* send custom push notifications from backend
 * set an offline fallback page
-* Subscribe to Push Notifications button as Content Element
-* send custom push notifications from backend
+* Frontend module and content element to subscribe to push notifications
-* [Encore Bundle](https://github.com/heimrichhannot/contao-encore-bundle) support, inclusive asset precaching
+* [Encore Bundle](https://github.com/heimrichhannot/contao-encore-bundle) support, including asset precaching
 * expandable architecture

 ## Setup